-The XDM binary is supplied as a "zip" file.
-Open the zipped file by double clicking it.
-Copy the unzipped folder to a location of your choice; we recommend the same directory in which Xyce was installed.
-By default, the Xyce package is installed in the 'C:\Program Files\' folder.
-In the following, it is assumed that the XDM folder is called 'xdm-2.0.0-win64'.
+The Windows installation steps are:

-Inside the 'xdm-2.0.0-win64\bin' folder, a batch file, called 'xdm_console', is provided to automatically put the XDM binary in the path (so that the full path does not need to be invoked each time XDM is run).
-For convenience, create a link to the 'xdm_console' file on your desktop by right clicking on the file and selecting "Create shortcut."
+- Open xdm-2.5.0-win64.zip with a double click - Copy the unzipped folder xdm-2.5.0-win64 to the location of your choice.
+The directory in which Xyce was installed is a good choice.
+By default the Xyce package is installed in the C:\Program Files\ folder. - Inside the xdm-2.5.0-win64\bin folder, a batch file, called xdm\console, is provided to automatically open a command window that has the XDM binary xdm\bdl in the path.
+This enables "xdm\bdl" to work without typing its full path for each invocation. - For convenience, users can create a link to the xdm\console file on the desktop by right clicking on the file and selecting "Create shortcut."